hhodek/sqlalchemy-challenge/README.md

 # SQL Alchemy Challenge

-## Description
-This project involves analyzing climate data for Honolulu, Hawaii and creating a Flask API to provide various routes for accessing the data.
-The project includes two parts: climate analysis and Flask API development.

 ## Climate Analysis (climate_starter.ipynb)
 The climate analysis is performed using Python, SQLAlchemy, Pandas, and Matplotlib.
 The following steps are covered in the analysis: